The Spondylus Route (Ruta del Spondylus) is a touristic, historical and cultural route along the Ecuador’s Coastal Region.

-The Spondylus Route begins from Esmeraldas and continues along the Vía del Pacífico (Highway E15 Troncal del Pacífico), crossing through Manabi, Santa Elena, Guayas, El Oro and even Loja, and ends in northern Peru.
+The Spondylus Route starts in Esmeraldas and continues along the Via del Pacifico (E15 Troncal del Pacifico highway), passing through Manabi, Santa Elena, Guayas, El Oro and even Loja, finishing in northern Peru.

-It is a tour of fishing villages, protected areas, museums and archaeological sites, tourist resorts and adventure spots where you can practice countless water sports such as surfing, diving, kitesurfing, etc.
+It is a journey through fishing villages, protected areas, museums, archaeological sites and adventure spots where you can enjoy many water sports such as surfing, diving, kite surfing, etc.

-If you dare to do it, you will find a road network in good condition, public transportation, hotels and other infrastructure necessary for the tourist to feel comfortable and enjoy the living of local people.
+The roads to this route are in good condition, and at the same time you have a good public transportation system, hotels and other infrastructure necessary for the tourist to feel comfortable and enjoy the life of the local people.

 Why is it called Spondylus Route?

-Its name is due to the Spondylus shell, a mollusk of great importance for the pre-hispanic cultures of the western coasts of America since it served as the main means of trade, food and even to make ornaments.
+Its name is due to the Spondylus shell, a mollusk of great importance for the pre-hispanic cultures of the western coasts of America, as it was used as the main source of trade, food and even to make ornaments.

 Nowadays this shell is in danger of extinction, but Ecuador maintains programs for its conservation.

-You can start enjoying all the beautiful beaches and the typical food of ecuadorian coastal region.
-But you can also do adventure trips or cultural tourism (visit the protected areas and their museums) so you can have another look at this area, its history and its ecosystem.
+But during the tour you can also do adventure tourism, or explore protected areas and museums so you can have a different view of this area, its history and ecosystem.

 But in addition to surfing, you can also do other adventure sports such as diving, snorkeling, kitesurfing, bodyboarding, paragliding, among others.

-This area has a National Park and various reserves and refuges that you can visit.
-Here we name them:
+This area has a National Park and various reserves and refuges that you can visit: